TIGRLab/TIGRSlurm-Docs/README.md

 This script will write to a file with the path: `/scratch/<your_name>/slurm_hello`.

-We can submit this job to the SLURM queue at Kimel by opening up terminal, going to the directory containing and the script and entering:
+We can submit this job to the SLURM queue at Kimel by opening up the terminal, going to the directory containing and the script and entering:

 ```bash
 sbatch ./hello_slurm.sh